 Guillermo Del Toro’s Pacific Rim (2013) was a fun film.
 It felt like an attempt to create a tribute to Japanese popular culture, imagining giant mecha robots that populate assorted anime and throwing them together with kaiju, the Japanese penchant for monster movies, and it all having been given a multi-million budget.
 The critical response to Pacific Rim was mixed and the domestic box-office ho-hum – it did top the $100 million mark but then it had had a $190 million budget.
 However, added worldwide gross topped a more than reasonable $400 million.

 A sequel was announced almost immediately after Pacific Rim came out and then floated around for the next few years in various stages of development.
 Guillermo Del Toro was originally attached to direct but then stepped back to a producing role.
-The director’s chair was inherited by Steven S. DeKnight who had previously worked in television as a story editor on Buffy the Vampire Slayer (1996-2003) and as a producer and occasional writer on Angel (1999-2004), Smallville (2001-11), Dollhouse (2009-10), Spartacus: Blood and Sand (2010-15), which he also created, and Daredevil (2015– ).
+The director’s chair was inherited by Steven S. DeKnight who had previously worked in television as a story editor on Buffy the Vampire Slayer (1996-2003) and as a producer and occasional writer on Angel (1999-2004), Smallville (2001-11), Dollhouse (2009-10), Spartacus: Blood and Sand (2010-15), which he also created, Daredevil (2015-8) and created Jupiter’s Legacy (2021- ).
 DeKnight has directed several episodes of these shows but makes his feature film debut here.

 Certainly, you have to commend the assorted effects teams as they put on an epically pornographic display of mass destruction with Jaegers beating each other to scrap metal.
 They’re clearly competing with Michael Bay, even if this comes out as slightly less spectacular.
 There is fun to watching the battle through the streets of Sydney; the battle in the snowy Russian wastes; and the climactic efforts to bring down the Super-Kaiju.
 But for anything beyond that, Pacific Rim: Uprising feels one-dimensional.
 The cadets in training scenes; the heroic sacrifices, the sparring jibes between rivals that you know are going to become friends are all written to cliche, while the emergence of the villain of the show and their scheme is something that belongs more in a comic-book.